WasmEdge/WasmEdge/docs/c_api.md

 1. Function instance

-    The `Function` context has no creation and deletion API.
+    [Host functions](https://webassembly.github.io/spec/core/exec/runtime.html#syntax-hostfunc) are functions outside WebAssembly and passed to WASM modules as imports.
+    In WasmEdge, developers can create the `Function` contexts for host functions and add them into an `Import Object` context for registering into a `VM` or a `Store`.
-    Developers can only retrieve the `Function` context from the `Store` context, and retrieve the `Function Type` from the `Function` contexts.
+    For both host functions and the functions get from `Store`, developers can retrieve the `Function Type` from the `Function` contexts.

-    ```
+    For the details of the `Host Function` guide, please refer to the [next chapter](#Host-Functions).

+    ```c
     /* Retrieve the function instance from the store context. */
     WasmEdge_FunctionInstanceContext *FuncCxt = ...;
     WasmEdge_FunctionTypeContext *FuncTypeCxt = WasmEdge_FunctionInstanceGetFunctionType(FuncCxt);
     /* The `FuncTypeCxt` is owned by the `FuncCxt` and should __NOT__ be destroyed. */
     ```

-3. Host function instance

-    [Host functions](https://webassembly.github.io/spec/core/exec/runtime.html#syntax-hostfunc) are functions outside WebAssembly and passed to WASM modules as imports.
-    In WasmEdge, developers can create the `Host Function` contexts and add them into an `Import Object` context for registering into a `VM` or a `Store`.
-    For the details of the `Host Function` guide, please refer to the [next chapter](#Host-Functions).

-4. Table instance
+2. Table instance

     In WasmEdge, developers can create the `Table` contexts and add them into an `Import Object` context for registering into a `VM` or a `Store`.
     The `Table` contexts supply APIs to control the data in table instances.